-Of course, expanding across the world can also help you reach more of your ideal customers.
+Of course, expanding across the world can also help you reach more of your ideal customer.
 You can have employees work in different countries where you want to get more customers.

 Then, you’ll have a local point of contact for your new leads.
 That may make getting sales easier because you don’t have to send email after email to try and convince a customer to buy from you.

 Instead, your employee who lives in the same time zone or city can call the customer in question.
 They may have a better chance of connecting with the prospect, which could lead to a sale.

 As you find and connect with more customers, you can get more sales.
 You’ll be able to bring in new buyers, and they can connect with your company if they know you have employees in their country.

 Over time, those new customers may also become loyal fans.
 Whenever you launch a new product or service, you may have customers all over the world who are ready to buy it.

 If you’ve struggled to make good sales lately, you might want to explore new markets.
 That way, you can get sales now and work on new products to promote to current and new prospects.